vinayBomma/hashnode-vscode/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue or submit a pull request on the [Github respository](https://github.com/vinayBomma/hashnode-vscode") for this extension.
+Feel free to open an issue or submit a pull request on the [Github respository](https://github.com/vinayBomma/hashnode-vscode) for this extension.

-Additionally, you can reach out to me on my [email]("mailto:vbomma.it@gmail.com").
+Additionally, you can reach out to me on my email - vbomma.it@gmail.com

 ## Release Notes